sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-01-21-sequence-modeling-rnn-lstm-gru-and-when-they-still-matter.md

 2. no gradient clipping in unstable training
 3. ignoring sequence length distribution in batching
 4. benchmarking only accuracy, not latency/memory
+5. assuming transformers are automatically the best fit for every sequential workload

 ---